Security best practices

 Prerequisites

-• dbForge Studio for SQL Server installed.
+• dbForge Studio for SQL Server

-• A SQL Server instance with administrative access to configure security settings.
+• A SQL Server instance with administrative access to configure security settings

 Configure secure authentication

-Set up authentication using Security Manager
+Configure authentication using Security Manager

 2.1.
 In Name, specify the login name.